 Chair & Founder

-Jane Fullerton has lived in the Donside Village for over 3 years and is currently Chair of the Donside Community Association.
+Jane Fullerton has lived in the Donside Village for over 12 years and has been Chair of the Donside Village Community SCIO since it was founded.
 She has a background in working with disadvantaged, vulnerable and marginalised people.
 Jane studied at Robert Gordon’s Grays School of Art, specialising in Ceramics, and then went on to obtain a degree in Secondary Art teaching.
-Following this, Jane spent eleven years in London, during which time she completed an Art Therapy degree at Goldsmiths University.
+Following this, Jane spent eleven years in London, where she completed an Art Therapy degree at Goldsmiths University.
 During her time in London, Jane worked for Inner London Probation Service as an Art Therapist and ceramic teacher, working with offenders to try to stop the cycle of offending/prison/offending.

-Jane also feels strongly about environmental issues and is a keen recycler.
-The prospect of the Hydro project, the wonderful setting of the village and the sustainability aspirations of Donside development were all aspects that promoted Jane’s wish to live in Donside and take an active role within the community.
+Jane also feels strongly about environmental issues and the proposed hydro project was an aspect that promoted Jane’s wish to live in Donside and take an active role within the community.
 Her communication skills and her passion with regard to inclusion, encouraging community engagement and taking better care of our planet are attributes that she brings to the role of director.

 Clive Potter